EunoiaC/Verify/README.md

 ![Verify catching misinformation](/examples/refute.png)

-*A user verifies a claim.
-Verify surfaces sources that directly contradict it.*
+*A user verifies a claim that a user posted about from a satirical article.
+Verify finds alternate, trustworthy sources that directly contradict it.*

 ### Confirming Accurate Information

 ![Verify confirming facts](/examples/support.png)

-*A claim gets verified against multiple reliable sources.*
+*Verify checks if these quotes were actually said*

 ### When Facts Are Complicated

 ![Verify handling nuance](/examples/support_and_refute.png)

-*Some claims aren't black and white.
-Verify shows you the nuance.*
+*Verify can find multiple documents with different results, allowing the user to check sources for themselves*

 ---